 Applications for Course Credit must be made by completing the Application for Course Credit form and by referring to the Credit Policy.
 The form and the policy are available from the University's website.

 To submit your Application for Course Credit or for any questions regarding your application please contact a Course and Careers Advisor on 1300 575 803.

 Torrens operates on a trimester basis and includes three major intakes per year and three mid-term intakes.
 The term commencement dates for 2018 are as follows:

-For more information on enrolment visit the website.
+For more information on enrolment visit the University's website.

 Student services and facilities